fberressem/Banana-Collector/Report.md

 ### Description of the Implemented Approach

-The approach implemented in this repositroy is based on *reinforcement learning*, i.e. it is a machine learning approach in which an agent tries to improve his performance by interacting with the environment.
+The approach implemented in this repository is based on *reinforcement learning*, i.e. it is a machine learning approach in which an agent tries to improve his performance by interacting with the environment.
 In every step *t* of an episode, the agent chooses one of the actions mentioned above *A<sub>t</sub>* depending on the state *S<sub>t</sub>* he is in and observes the next state as well as a response in the form of a reward *R<sub>t</sub>* which is a real number in general.
 In this implementation, the algorithm is *value-based*, which means that the agent chooses the action by consulting an *action-value function*
 <p align="center"> <img src="https://latex.codecogs.com/svg.latex?&space;q_\pi(s,a)" /></p>

 which is given as the expected return *G* when taking action *a* in state *s* and subsequently following policy <img src="https://latex.codecogs.com/svg.latex?&space;\pi" />: